la2050/archive/_projects/2015/connecting-low-wage-immigrant-workers-to-the-internet.md

   so that each center can have a mobile literacy project.
 Additionally, IDEPSCA has a close relationship with the MIT Center for Civic Media, which we will consult with throughout the project.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': 'To launch and implement the training program for one year will cost $100,000'
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- S A L A R I E S
-   Program Manager $36,420.00
-   Outreach/Trainer    $7,800.00

-   Subtotal: S A L A R I E S $44,220.00
-   FRINGE BENEFITS % to Total Salaries
-   Medicare 1.45% 641
-   Social Security 6.20% 2,742
-   SUI 6.20% 868
-   Workers Compensation 2.63% 1,163
-   Health 19.00% 8,400
-   Training Tax 0.00%
-   Subtotal: FRINGE BENEFITS 35.48% 13,814
-   Total Personnel 58,034
-   PROJECT EXPENSES
-   Transportation and Mileage Training, Monthly Mileage 6,200 Office Supplies 1,000
-   Printing and Reproduction 4,000
-   Outeach Retractable Banner, Business Cards, Flyer, Pens 3,750 Equipment Printer, Lap To, Projector, Phones 2,000 Profesional Fee Wireless Phone Plans 10,000

-   Administrative Benefits 15,000

-   Subtotal: Project Expenses $41,950.00
-   TOTAL COSTS $99,983.82
 How do you plan to scale the success of your proposal?: >- The success of our proposal could be scaled in a number of ways.
 As a part of the National Day Labor Organizing Network and working closely with the AFL-CIO